emacs-grammarly/lsp-grammarly/README.md

 ## 📇 Commands

-> ⚠️ We are moving to the newer grammarly-language-server that uses the
+> ⚠️ We are moving to the newer grammarly-language-server that uses the official
-> officail API, hence some feature will be missing for now.
+> API.
+Some features are disabled for now, but we will later add them back.

 List of commands interact with `language server` and `Grammarly.com`.